 custom This option enables you to customize disk partitioning, but is otherwise identical to the

 install option.
 Always use the

 custom option, even if you have multiple disks.
 Should you use

 custom to create a non-standard disk layout, the Disk Configuration feature will not be able to manage BMC Discovery storage.
 When using the

 custom option, ensure that the /boot partition is 250 MB as in the default partitioning scheme.

 At this stage you can specify boot options if, for example, you want to customize the install.
 However, this is not supported.
 See the CentOS documentation for information on boot options.

 If you selected the custom option, use the following steps to configure the disks:

 Non standard disk configuration

 These custom install instructions will result in a valid disk layout identical to that created by the install option.
-The disk configuration utility cannot manage disks if volume groups, encrypted partitions, or a non standard disk configuration are used.
+The disk configuration utility cannot be able to manage disks if volume groups or a non standard disk configuration are used.